 Both were only distantly related to existentialism (Rexroth opposed it).
-Both were deeply involved with religious ideas; Rexroth with sacramental "high church" Anglicanism and Catholicism, Goodman with Protestantism (the "Reformers" including Luther, plus Schweitzer, Otto, and Barth, although he saw himself as an "In a passage that I often repeat, Goethe speaks of that patient finite thing, the Earth.
+Both were deeply involved with religious ideas; Rexroth with sacramental "high church" Anglicanism and Catholicism, Goodman with Protestantism (the "Reformers" including Luther, plus Schweitzer, Otto, and Barth, although he saw himself as an agnostic).
+Both were fascinated with East"In a passage that I often repeat, Goethe speaks of that patient finite thing, the Earth.
 "The poor Earth! - I evermore repeat it - a little sun, a little rain, and it grows green again."
 So the Earth repeats it Goethe repeats it, and I repeat it" (Goodman 1994: 82).